21 best Apple CarPlay apps every driver needs

 (Image credit: Shutterstock)

-Apple CarPlay is an invaluable tool for drivers, taking all the best iPhone apps and features and making them safer to use while you’re driving.
-Whether you want communication, music, podcasts or just need to figure out where to go, CarPlay can put the essential apps front and center.
+Apple CarPlay is an invaluable tool for drivers.
+It takes the best iPhone apps and features, and transforms them into a form that's safer to use while you’re driving.
+Whether you want communication, music, podcasts or just need to figure out where you need to go, CarPlay puts all the essential apps front and center.
 So long as you know which apps actually work with it.

-There are a lot of apps out there that work with CarPlay, but not all do, and not all apps that are CarPlay-compatible are worth it.
+There are a lot of apps out there that work with CarPlay, but it's not something every iPhone app supports.
+Plus not all the CarPlay-compatible apps are actually worth it.
 So, to save you that hassle, these are the top Apple CarPlay apps every driver should be using.

 Apple Apps